 Dharana is about fixing the mind to one particular and specific point.
 This can be anything internal like a body part or a chakra or something external such as a statue or any other object.
 It is not important that what the object we are focusing on, the main purpose is to quieten the mind with the total concentration.

 When we focus our mind intensely on a single point, the rest of the mind starts to quiet down.
-When we are practising concentration like this, there is no or very less room for other memories, thoughts and planning that the mind often tends to get busy with.
+When we are practicing concentration like this, there is no or very less room for other memories, thoughts and planning that the mind often tends to get busy with.

 Dhaana is quite an important step on our path to the next step that is Dhyana, or meditation.
 We have to be able to concentrate the mind before we start to move further.
-Although the last three steps on the eightfold path of yoga, Dharana, Dhyana and Samadhi are very much interconnected.
+Although the last three steps on the eightfold path of yoga, Dharana, Dhyana, and Samadhi are very much interconnected.
 These three last steps also represent the internal yoga, the mind’s activities, and they are quite independent of the physical senses.
 We first will have to achieve the deep concentration of Dharana through which we can further move towards the Dhyana, the meditation and then finally to Samadhi, the union with the Whole.

 Dhyana is the seventh limb of yoga which is built upon asana which is the physical posture, pranayama which is the breath control, pratyahara which is the control of senses with moving of the focus to the inside, and dharna which is concentration.
-The word Dhyana originates from Sanskrit word “dhyai” meaning “to think of.”
+The word Dhyana originates from Sanskrit word “Dhyai” meaning “to think of.”

-Dhyana involves the meditation and concentration on a focus point with the inherent intention of knowing the truth concerning to it.
+Dhyana involves the meditation and concentration on a focus point with the inherent intention of knowing the truth concerning it.
 This deeper concentration of the mind is itself the instrument of self-knowledge where a person can easily separate illusion from the reality and then eventually reach the ultimate yoga goal, that is Samadhi, bliss or union with the Whole.

 For a regular practitioner, this may sound more like very high and mighty thing to do.
 We often practice yoga in order to feel good, to learn a lot about ourselves and also to find the moments of peace during our daily hectic days.
 Finding the permanent state of bliss may seem like a bit out of our league.
 But do not get discouraged by this.
 Yoga is a way to show the way and give us the clues along with the guidelines.
 We can start taking them whichever seem relevant to us.

-As per Yoga Sutra, the main purpose of meditation is to interrupt the normal mental activity’s fluctuations like sensory knowledge, imagination and memory.
+As per Yoga Sutra, the main purpose of meditation is to interrupt the normal mental activity’s fluctuations like sensory knowledge, imagination, and memory.
 Out of these three, the memory is the one which is the hardest to quieten, and it incessantly feeds us the instances from the past along with an endless stream of feelings and thoughts.

 The eighth limb of yoga is Samadhi.
 Most of us know the word Samadhi which means “enlightenment” or “bliss”, and this is the final and last step of the Patanjali Yoga Sutra’s journey.
 After we have re-organized our entire relationships with the outside world as well as our own inner world, we arrive at the finale of bliss.